BrianSeong99/plonky3_fibonacci/README.md

 1. Define the computation using Algebraic Intermediate Representation (AIR).
 2. Generate a trace of the computation based on the AIR.
 3. Utilize efficient finite field implementations for arithmetic operations.
-4. Apply Generalized Vector Commitment Schemes to create succinct representations of large vectors or polynomials, or Use polynomial commitment schemes like Circle PCS for compact polynomial representations.
+4. Apply Generalized Vector Commitment Schemes to create succinct representations of large vectors or polynomials.
+5. Use polynomial commitment schemes like Circle PCS for compact polynomial representations.
-5. Perform fast polynomial operations using FFTs and related algorithms.
+6. Perform fast polynomial operations using FFTs and related algorithms.
-6. Implement the FRI (Fast Reed-Solomon IOP) protocol to prove properties about committed polynomials.
+7. Implement the FRI (Fast Reed-Solomon IOP) protocol to prove properties about committed polynomials.
-7. Employ a challenger mechanism with the Fiat-Shamir heuristic for non-interactive proofs.
+8. Employ a challenger mechanism with the Fiat-Shamir heuristic for non-interactive proofs.
-8. The unified STARK prover combines all components to generate the proof.
+9. The unified STARK prover combines all components to generate the proof.
-9. The verifier uses the same components to efficiently check the proof's validity.
+10. The verifier uses the same components to efficiently check the proof's validity.

 Plonky3's modular design allows for easy customization and optimization of different components, making it adaptable to various use cases and performance requirements.